philmain28/philsol/README.md

 # philsol
 ## Modes for the Masses (Massless?)
-Fed up with relying on expensive proprietary for your waveguide research?  philsol might just be the package for you.
+Fed up with relying on expensive proprietary for your electromagnetic waveguide research?  philsol might just be the package for you.
 This is a fully vectorial finite difference waveguide mode solver.
 In a world where high performance hardware is cheaper than high end software, philsol throws elegence and sophistication out of the window and replaces it with brute force.

 This is a direct Python implimentaion of the algorithm found in the paper: